midcoast-collective/champions-of-commerce/posts/pronto-cafe.md

 masks: true
 masked: false
 ---
-Drive thru open 7 a.m. to 2 p.m., M-F, 9 to 2 on Saturday; restaurant hours, 8-2, Monday-Friday and 9-2 on Saturdays.
-Catering also offered.
-2513 Frederick Ave.
-Another location available inside the East Hills Shopping Center
+Pronto is located at 2513 Frederick Ave. and is open Monday-Friday from 7 a.m. to 2 p.m. and Saturday from 8 a.m. to noon.
+It serves breakfast, lunch, baked goods and coffee drinks.
+Ask staff about catering.
+Contact them at 816-671-9937.